Public Health (H)

 H 536, HEALTHCARE ORGANIZATION LEADERSHIP THEORY AND BEHAVIOR, 3 Credits

-Overview of organization theory and behavior in health care organizations.
-Emphasis is on developing an understanding of the factors and forces that influence the structures, behaviors, and operations of health care delivery organizations.
-This understanding will be developed through consideration of organizations, their environments, and the roles of individuals working in management.
+Explores organization theory and behavior in health care organizations.
+Emphasizes developing and analyzing the factors and forces that influence the structures, behaviors, and operations of health care delivery organizations.
+Examines and evaluates the emphasis through consideration of organizations, their environments, and the roles of individuals working in management.

 Available via Ecampus